FadiSaif-BA/FinancialAnalysis_Simulation/README.md

 ## 🚀 How to Run (One-Click Extraction)

-The project is designed for "One-Click" execution via PyCharm:
+The project is designed for "One-Click" execution via PyCharm, as long as connection access to database server is maintained:

 1. **Configure Connection:** Update the `SERVER_NAME` in `config.py` to match your SQL Instance.
 2. **Execute:** Run `main.py`.